 Barn owls are cavity-nesting birds of prey but they do not create their own nest holes.
-Instead, they frequently use cavities from other birds or hollow trees, and they readily move into open buildings or nest boxes.
-With the right barn owl box, it is possible to encourage barn owls to become permanent residents in your backyard or elsewhere on your larger property.
+Instead, they frequently use hollow trees or cavities from other birds, and they readily move into open buildings or nest boxes.
+With the right barn owl box, it is possible to encourage barn owls to become permanent residents in your yard or elsewhere on a larger property.

 Encouraging Barn Owls to Nest

 Many farmers and backyard birders welcome barn owls because these birds are efficient hunters that prey almost exclusively on small rodents such as mice, voles, rats, shrews, and gophers.
 With hungry barn owls and owlets in the area, less money, time, and effort will be needed for rodent control.
 Furthermore, because these raptors are primarily nocturnal, they rarely bother livestock or pets.
 They will not hurt crops or gardens, and they don't require feeders or expensive seed.

 Despite the fact that barn owls are one of the most widespread owl species, they can be finicky about where they nest.
 Open areas are best, including grasslands, marshes, and fields.
 Some sparse woodlands are acceptable, but barn owls generally avoid very dense forests that are a preferred habitat of great horned owls, one of their natural predators.